EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

                 Configure page

     metadata directory
-        The name of the directory where generated sitemaps are stored.
+        The name of the directory where generated :term:`sitemap`\ s are stored.
 The value of metadata directory may consist of multiple path elements.
 The metadata directory is always relative to the :term:`resource directory`.